Earl (automobile)

 Benjamin Briscoe appointed Clarence A. Earl as president of Briscoe Motor Corporation in March 1921.
 Earl had previously been vice-president of Willys-Overland.
 Briscoe suddenly left in October of the same year, tired of all the misfortune he had suffered in the automotive field to date.
 He left his car and company to Earl.
 Earl then announced to the press that he would be forming Earl Motors and bringing out a new four-cylinder car.
+The four-cylinder engine had 3194 cc with a bore of 87.3125 mm and a stroke of 133.35 mm.
+The engine produced 37.5 hp.
 This was really just the Briscoe car with small modifications to solve some of its problems, as well as being slightly larger and more powerful.